espressif/esp-iot-solution/examples/bluetooth/ble_ota/README.md

 - Component config → Bluetooth → Bluetooth → Host → NimBLE - BLE only

-Note: For maximum throughput, set maximum MTU using
+- Note: For maximum throughput, set maximum MTU using

   - Component config → Bluetooth → NimBLE Options → Preferred MTU size in octets as 517

+Ensure the image that is being transferred over BLE, should have the same FLASHSIZE ( 4MB ) as the one that is set by the ble_ota example. i.e. ensure **ESPTOOLPY_FLASHSIZE_4MB** is set.

 ### 5.1 OTA with Protocomm